SEMICeu/uri.semic.eu-proxy/README.md

 ## Setup

-It consists of 2 proxy which are chained after each-other.
+It consists of 2 proxies which are chained after each-other.
 The Internet facing proxy is a Caddy instance.
 This has been chosen for its out-of the box tls (https) support.
 The Caddy proxy forwards all traffic to a Nginx.
 This proxy implements all business logic.